argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

         return out, hi_idx
 ```
-At this time we want to measure time spent in different sections of the model.
-In order to do it we marked linear and masking sections with labes which will allows us to have them in profile.
-We build an instance of this model and run profiler - [example2/v0.py](example2/v0.py):
+At this time we demonstrate measurement of the time spent in different sections of the model.
+We marked linear and masking sections with labels.
+One can build an instance of this model and run profiler - [example2/v0.py](example2/v0.py):
 ```python
 torch.set_default_tensor_type(torch.cuda.FloatTensor)
 model = MyModule(512, 8, [32, 32, 32])